giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v12.1.1.md

 This release provides new aws-operator version with reliability improvements and upgrades kiam-app from v1.3.1 to v1.4.0, to align with Cert Manager v0.16.1 API changes.

 **This version of Cert Manager no longer reconciles your existing resources** due to changes in its API.
 Manual intervention is required to update affected resources.
-While the negative impact to your workloads is low-to-none, to minimize disruption, **we recommend discussing this upgrade with your Solution Engineer**.
+While the negative impact to your workloads is low-to-none, to minimize disruption, **we recommend discussing this upgrade with your Account Engineer**.

-**Note for Solution Engineers:**
+**Note for Account Engineers:**

 Please use this [upgrade script](https://github.com/giantswarm/cert-manager-app/blob/master/files/migrate-v090-to-v200.sh) to assist with the process.
 Due to changes in Cert Manager's API, associated Ingresses and Secrets must also be updated to ensure they are reconciled by Cert Manager.